 - Success may depend on a single factor (e.g. revenue of an auctioneer), but more often on an aggregation of preferences of the individual agents in the system. - Concepts from social choice theory and welfare economics can be useful here ("multiagent systems as societies of agents"). - Here we use the term social welfare in a broad sense, to describe the quality of an allocation in view of a suitable aggregation of the individual agent preferences.

-Pareto optimality is the most basic concept we have considered, but there are many others ...
+Pareto optimality is probably the most basic criterion for social optimality, but there are many others . . .

 Social Welfare Orderings